stuartellis/stuartellis-site-hugo/content/articles/ansible.md

 +++

-[Ansible](http://www.ansible.com) provides an Open Source tool for automation.
-It is used for managing servers and network devices, as well as other tasks.
+[Ansible](http://www.ansible.com) provides an Open Source framework for automation.
+It is used for managing servers and network devices, as well as many other tasks.

 <!--more-->

 # How Ansible Works

-Ansible runs task on either the local computer, or remote systems.
-It does not require a central service or use dedicated agents on each system.
-Instead, you install Ansible and your configuration on a _control machine_, which can just be the workstation of an administrator.
-Each time that you perform an operation with Ansible, it connects to the required systems and streams code to one of the standard run-times that are already installed on the target.
-The managed systems are referred to as _nodes_.
+First, you set up Ansible and the required configuration files on a _control machine_, which can just be the workstation of an administrator.

+Ansible runs tasks on either the control machine, or remote systems.
+Tasks are usually defined in _playbooks_.
+The tasks in a playbook are run in order, from the first task to the last.
+Playbooks are YAML files.

+Each time that you run a task, this calls a _module_ of code that connects to the relevant systems, and sends the appropriate commands to carry out the task.
+The list of available systems is known as the _inventory_, and individual systems are referred to as _nodes_.

-Most Ansible modules connect to the target systems with SSH and run Python 2, both of which are installed on most Linux systems, and are part of macOS.
+Modules for managing UNIX-like systems connect to the target nodes with SSH and then send Python code to the nodes.
+The Python interpreter on each node executes the code.
+Both SSH and Python are installed on most Linux systems, and are part of macOS.
+There are also modules to execute actions with more basic methods, such as the
-There are also modules to execute actions with more basic methods, such as the Bash shell that is the default for both macOS and GNU/Linux distributions.
+Bash shell that is the default for both macOS and GNU/Linux distributions.

-The Ansible modules for managing Microsoft Windows systems send commands to PowerShell, using the PowerShell remoting facility.
-This means that you can manage almost any system with Ansible, possibly starting with low-level modules, and using them to install the prerequisites for the more complex operations.
+Other types of modules use the appropriate network protocols and commands for their purpose.
+For example, the Ansible modules for Microsoft Windows send commands to PowerShell, using the PowerShell remoting facility.

+This means that you can
+manage almost any system with Ansible, possibly starting with tasks that use low-level modules to install the prerequisites for the more complex operations.

+Ansible modules for online services work slightly differently.
+These modules connect from the control machine to the relevant server or cloud, and use the API that the service provides to send commands to it.

-If you need a central service for coordinating changes or maintaining detailed inventories of systems, Red Hat offer [Ansible Tower](https://www.ansible.com/products/tower).
-This is developed as an Open Source project, called [AWX](https://github.com/ansible/awx).
-You may use AWX, but there are no guarantees of support or stability.
+If you need a central service for managing tasks and nodes, Red Hat offer [Ansible Tower](https://www.ansible.com/products/tower).
+The software for Ansible Tower is developed as an Open Source project, called [AWX](https://github.com/ansible/awx).
+You may use AWX, rather than pay for Ansible Tower, but the project does not provide user support or long-term maintenance for releases.
 None of the features of Ansible itself rely on Ansible Tower or AWX.

-# Setting Up A macOS Control Machine
+# Setting Up a Control Machine

-To set up Ansible on a macOS workstation using [Homebrew](http://brew.sh/) enter these commands in a terminal window:
+To set up Ansible on a macOS or Linux system using [Homebrew](http://brew.sh/), enter these commands in a terminal window:

     brew update && brew install ansible

+Alternatively, use [pipx](https://pypi.org/project/pipx/) to install Ansible:

+    pipx install ansible

+## Installing Extra Packages

 Ansible modules from _extras_ may require additional Python packages.
+If you installed Ansible with pipx, use the _inject_ subcommand to add the package to the correct virtual environment.
+For example, this command adds _boto3_ to the Ansible installation:

+    pipx inject ansible boto3

-If you need to install more Python packages, use _pip_.
-Install Python modules into your home directory, rather than globally.
-If you use _pip_, add the _--user_ option.
-For example, this command installs the _passlib_ module into your home directory:
+If you use _pip_, add the _--user_ option to install Python packages into your home directory, rather than globally.
+For example, this command installs _passlib_ into your home directory with _pip_:

     pip install --user passlib

 # Creating A Repository

-You should always store your Ansible configuration in version control.
-Git is effectively the standard version control tool, and works perfectly for this purpose.

-For convenience, I would put the Ansible playbooks in the root of your repository, along with a copy of _ansible.cfg_, the configuration file.
+You should always store your Ansible code in version control.
+For convenience, you may put the Ansible playbooks in the root of your repository.

+Exclude the _ansible.cfg_ file itself from version control.
+Consider putting an example of the expected _ansible.cfg_ file in the repository.
+This enables each person that works with the repository to use their own configuration file, by copying the example file.

-Use the [Vault](https://docs.ansible.com/ansible/latest/user_guide/vault.html) feature to encrypt any YAML file that stores password variables.
+> Use the [Vault](https://docs.ansible.com/ansible/latest/user_guide/vault.html) feature to encrypt
+> any YAML file that stores password variables.

 # An Example Ansible Configuration File